franmacke/extractfiles/README.md

 # extractfiles
+Work in progress.
 Extract all files with an extension from a directory.
+It's a tool I made for myself.